Lai Tung-kwok

-Lai Tung-kwok, GBS, IDSM, JP (黎棟國 (lai4 dung3 gwok3); born 12 November 1951 in Hong Kong) is a Hong Kong politician and retired civil servant currently serving as a member of the Legislative Council for the Election Committee constituency.
+Lai Tung-kwok, GBS, IDSM, JP (黎棟國 (lai4 dung3 gwok3); born 12 November 1951 in Hong Kong) is a Hong Kong politician and retired civil servant.
+He was formerly Secretary for Security between 2012 and 2017, and a member of the Legislative Council for the Election Committee constituency between 2022 and 2025.
+At the early stage of his ministerial career he served as the Under Secretary for Security and Director of Immigration.

-Lai was previously a principal official who held the position of Secretary for Security of Hong Kong between 2012 and 2017.
-He previously served as Under Secretary for Security from 2009 to 2012 and Director of Immigration from 2002 to 2008.

 Early life and education

 Lai was born in British Hong Kong in 1951 to a family with ancestral roots in the town of Beijiao in Guangdong.
 He attended Maryknoll Fathers' School, a Catholic school in Sham Shui Po, from 1957 to 1968, and later obtained a Bachelor of Laws from the University of London External Programmes.
 Before joining the civil service, Lai briefly worked as a history teacher at the Caritas St Godfrey Prevocational School (now the Caritas Chong Yuet Ming Secondary School).